Intro

 }

-That is all.
-Look’s like more simple than Hilt DI Framework!
-More information about Koin integration can see here.
-So, what must we use?
-If you want your application runtime performance to be better, you must use Dagger Hilt.
-Koin has a much smaller impact on our built time.
+And that’s it.
+Looks even more simple than the Hilt DI Framework!
+So what do we recommend?
+If you want improved runtime performance for your application, we advise using Dagger Hilt.
+Meanwhile, Koin has a much smaller impact on our build time.

 Ktor